vanHeemstraSystems/yaak/README.md

-repository-name
+yaak
-# Repository Name
+# Yaak

+> The API client for modern developers: Call REST, GraphQL, and gRPC APIs from a simple and intuitive app.

+Based on "Yaak" at https://yaak.app

-Based on "ABC" at https://www.abc.com/
+Based on "Yaak on Github" at https://github.com/yaakapp/app

 ## 100 - Introduction